LESSON No. 3

 G) crack

-A 47-year-old patient complains of pain and burning sensation in the oral cavity that appeared 2 days ago d.
-From the anamnesis it was found out that over the past 2 years, the patient periodically every 5-6 months has aphthae on the tip of the tongue.
-Healing of aft occurs 10-12 days after the appearance.
+A 47-year-old patient complains of pain and burning in the oral cavity that appeared 2 days ago.
+From the anamnesis it was found that over the past 2 years the patient periodically has aphthae on the tip of the tongue every 5-6 months.
+Healing of aphthae occurs 10-12 days after appearance.
 The patient suffers from chronic gastritis.

-1. What is the primary element of the lesion that precedes the aphthae:
+1. What primary element of the lesion precedes aphthae:

 g. tubercle